What is coronavirus?

 I have been asked to self-isolate, what does this mean?

-This document has been developed to support Australians who have been asked to self-isolate due to COVID-19.
+This document has been developed for people who have been asked to self-isolate due to COVID-19.

 If you are concerned please call the Coronavirus Hotline on 1800 675 398.